seun-beta/ToDo-List/Django/README.md

 ## Tech

-ToDo List is written in Python3 and Django 3.
+ToDo List is written in Python3 and Django3.

 ## Installation